Ryan Kaine is on the rocks…

 Martin tried to keep still, but the shivering wouldn’t let him.
 Each shudder fired electric shocks through his arm and leg.
 Music—his normal escape from the world—wouldn’t come.
 Whatever he tried, he couldn’t make the tunes play in his head.

-And what would happen to Mum and Dad now?
+What would happen to Mum and Dad now?

 Monster.
 Terrorist bastard.
 Fucking killer.

-Oh, God.
-Matt, I’m so, so sorry.
+Matty, I’m so, so sorry.

 Fuck.